nyuad-corebio/guru/README.md

 - Python
 - Shell Scripting
 - Python Flask Wtforms
-- Jira (v6.3.12)
+- JIRA (v6.3.12)

 #### Important Note
-- The jira we used the version is an outdated one and the integration is based on RESTAPI with Oauthv1.
-If you require assistance with other project management software or latest jira version, then we will help.
+- The JIRA version we are using is outdated, and the integration is based on RESTAPI with Oauthv1.
+If you require assistance with other project management software or a later version of JIRA, then please contact us to see if we can help.
-- LIMS we used miso lims software and if you need assistance with other lims integration, we will help.
+- We use MISO as our LIMS.
+If you require assistance integrating GURU with your existing LIMS, then please contact us to see if we can help.
 ## Installation

 You can install GURU using [pip](https://pip.pypa.io/en/stable/) or  [docker](https://www.docker.com/).
 The simplest way to get GURU up and running quickly is to use Docker.